AmeerD/AmeerD.github.io/_pages/reading.md

 * The Candy House, Jennifer Egan
 * Youthquake: Why African Demography Should Matter to the World, Edward Paice
 * The Knowledge Machine: How Irrationality Created Modern Science, Michael Strevens
 * Status: Why is it Everywhere?
-WHy Does it Matter?, Cecilia Ridgeway
+Why Does it Matter?, Cecilia Ridgeway
 * The Midnight Library, Matt Haig
 * The Seven Moons of Maali Almeida, Shehan Karunatilaka